Is anxiety, anger, or stress taking over your family life or causing problems at school? I’m here to help.

 It’s human to worry sometimes.
 But when anxiety and fear lead our kids to avoid the social situations and activities they love, it’s time to get help.
 I teach kids how to manage their fears, calm their bodies, and move forward even when they’re unsure how things will turn out.
 Kids feel empowered when they learn the brain science of how the anxiety cycle works in their own bodies and minds.
 Together, we create a plan that puts them in charge instead of their anxiety.
 Kids feel so much better when they find that they can do the things they were afraid to do.

 Human beings are social creatures, and friendships are central to our happiness.
 We all need someone to play with, laugh with, someone who understands us.
 When kids have trouble making or keeping friends it can really impact self-esteem.
 I help untangle the knots that keep kids isolated, rejected, or in constant conflicts with their peers.
-Together, we uncover their courage and practice the skills of making friends and being a good friend.
+Together, we uncover their courage and practice the skills of making friends and being a good friend, while still being true to yourself.

 Problems when parents separate or divorce